Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 Related: Homemade Gifts Kids Can Make for Parents and Grandparents

 This snowflake craft is for making beaded snowflake ornaments to adorn your Christmas Tree.
-However, sparkling snowflake ornaments also make lovely suncatchers hanging in a sunlit window and look just as nice hanging on the wall.
+However, sparkling snowflake ornaments also make lovely suncatchers when hung in a sunlit window and look just as nice when hung on the wall.
 Snowflake ornaments can also be made into a gorgeous winter mobile with a piece of driftwood, a bare branch, or an embroidery hoop.
-Watch the step-by-step DIY video tutorial to see how easy it is to make beaded snowflake ornaments.
-This wire bead ornament craft can help you make snowflake craft Christmas decorations to adorn your Christmas tree!
+Watch the step-by-step DIY video tutorial to see how easy it is to make beaded snowflake ornaments with wire craft forms.
+This wire-bead ornament craft can help you make snowflake Christmas decorations to adorn your Christmas tree!

 Related: Rustic Acorn Marble Ornaments